Chevrotain/chevrotain/docs/tutorial/step2_parsing.md

 *   Non-Terminals --> SUBRULE
 *   "?" --> OPTION

+## Structure

-#### What is 'this' in this context? where do we write the grammar rules?
+*   What is 'this' in this context?
+*   where do we write the grammar rules?

 Each grammar rule is a property of a class that extends chevrotain.Parser.